ikarus-project/ikarus/docs/website/01_theory/Assembler.md

 ```

 1. This line represents the construction of the SparseFlatAssembler as explained above.
-2. To learn what alternatives for `energy` are available and how this works, read [the available requirements section](#available-requirements) below.
+2. To learn what alternatives for `energy` are available and how this works, read the [FE requirements page](feRequirements.md).

 ## VectorFlatAssembler